webmotions/fake-authentication-jwtbearer/README.md

 Now all the things are tied up, how to fake a user?

-I've defined two tests methods :
+I've defined three tests methods :
  - One that verifies a token through an Expando object
+ - One that verifies a token through a dictionary of claims
  - One that fails if the token is not set

  All of the below can be found under the samples folder